thephez/original-evolution-whitepaper/README.md

 the current Schema Base, with most of the functionality provided between Clients tightly coupled
 to the current Model protocol number.
 This also enables a lot of flexibility, because
 improvements can be made to the Schema model such as expanding Object types or adding
-new user interactions, without having to re­engineer the core system.
+new user interactions, without having to re-engineer the core system.
 The full Schema Model for Dash Evolution will be detailed later, but for now we can specify the
 most fundamental Account type which is a Root Object that can represent a User, ownership of
 which will enable the user to login, store & retrieve data, and connect and communicate with